 The Association's priorities are based on the major policies and positions (PDF) (Members Only) adopted by the ADA House of Delegates.

-to learn about the many campaigns and initiatives the ADA is leveraging to help prevent the abuse, misuse, and abuse of prescription opioids.
+Please visit ADA.org/opioids to learn what dentistry is doing to help prevent the abuse, misuse, and abuse of prescription opioid pain medications.

 Letters and Testimony